 Following in Pope Benedict XVI's liturgical vision, we serve with the knowledge that sacred music serves to dignify the liturgy, catechize the faithful and evangelize the community.

-Our growing music program is looking for singers!
-The Schola currently serves the 10:30 AM mass.
-We meet at 9:45 AM on Sunday mornings to rehearse.
-Please reach out to Luke at
+Our choir is looking for singers for both the Masses celebrated on Saturdays at 5 PM and Sundays at 10:30 AM.
+We meet at 10 AM on Sunday mornings to rehearse.
+Please reach out to the Parish Office for more information.

 Music Director